Fatma Sultan (daughter of Murad V): Early life

 Fatma Sultan was born on 19 June 1879, during the third year of her family's confinement in Çırağan Palace.
 Her father was Murad V, son of Abdulmejid I and Şevkefza Kadın.
 She was named after Murad's favourite sister, Fatma Sultan, and after her maternal grandmother.
 Her mother was Resan Hanım.
 She was the sixth child, and third daughter of her father and the eldest child of her mother.
 She had a sister, Aliye Sultan, one year younger than her.
-She was the first Murad's child born after his rise at the throne and deposition and the first born in the Çırağan Palace during his prisonery.
+She was the first of Murad's children born after he was deposed and the first born in the Çırağan Palace during his confinement there.

-According to Filizten Hanım, she was calm, dignified, serious-minded, polite, and gentle, differentiated by her elder half-sisters, Hatice Sultan and Fehime Sultan.
-She spent an important part of her time in playing the piano and reading books in French.
-Unlike her half-sisters, she chose not to leave the palace to marry before her father's death, because Abdul Hamid II's condition was to never see her family again.
-After her father, Sultan Murad's death in 1904, her ordeal in the Çırağan Palace came to an end.
+According to Filizten Hanım, Fatma was calm, dignified, serious-minded, polite, and gentle, differentiated by her elder half-sisters, Hatice Sultan and Fehime Sultan.
+She spent a substantial part of her time playing the piano and reading books in French.
+Unlike her half-sisters, she chose not to leave the palace to marry before her father's death, because Abdul Hamid II had stipulated that any of Murad's daughters who married could never see him or their family again.
+After the death of her father, Sultan Murad, in 1904, her ordeal in the Çırağan Palace came to an end.